 Red Kenny is on a road trip for spring break with five friends: Her best friend – the older brother – his perfect girlfriend – a secret crush – a classmate – and a killer.

 When their RV breaks down in the middle of nowhere with no cell service, they soon realize this is no accident.
 They have been trapped by someone out there in the dark, someone who clearly wants one of them dead.

 With eight hours until dawn, the six friends must escape, or figure out which of them is the target.
 But is there a liar among them?
 Buried secrets will be forced to light and tensions inside the RV will reach deadly levels.
 Not all of them will survive the night. . . .

 Format : physical

 Publisher : Delacorte

 Reviewer : Hollis

-** I received an ARC from the publisher (thank you!) in exchange for an honest review. **
+** I received a finished copy from the publisher (thank you!) in exchange for an honest review. **